 Monrovia Community Garden officially launched July 2019 with a formal ribbon cutting at the corner of Colorado Boulevard and Magnolia Avenue.

 Stay tuned here for updates!

 Monrovia Community Garden exists to provide a space of community building and education through gardening.
 We strive to grow, not only flowers, fruits, and vegetables, but in learning about sustainability and what will help us lead our healthiest lives together as neighbors.

 A Monrovia resident and urban farmer for over a decade, Dr. Ritzau is passionate about building resilient communities.
 When she is not gardening or raising chickens you will find her running the Sustainable Edible Education Project at California Lutheran University or biking around town with her family.
 You can reach her at firstname.lastname@example.org.

 Garden Leadership Team is a volunteer leadership group dedicated to the purpose of Monrovia Community Garden.
 They are passionate about gardening and sustainability.
-They also help lead different initiatives and classes as well as maintain the public garden space.
-(Picture coming soon!)
+Their work for the community has earned them recognition from the California Park and Recreation Society District 13 for hundreds of hours of work and teaching.
+They continue to help lead different initiatives and classes as well as maintain the public garden space.

 GARDEN LEADERSHIP TEAM